cberes/rss-finder/README.md

 ## Options

 Rss-finder requires a configuration file.
 It uses [edn](https://github.com/edn-format/edn) for the configuration file.
+The file must be located at `$HOME/.rss-finder/config.edn`.

 These are the available options:
 - `:rss-url` defines the URL of an RSS feed to parse